sarbal/howdoI/README.md

 title: How do I...
 ---

-Some brief tutorials on how-to do some genomic and transcriptomic analyses.
+Brief tutorials on how-to do genomic and transcriptomic analyses.

 ## How-to:
 [align RNA-seq data](/workflows/howtos_alignment.md)